 I’m very uncomfortable taking risks at work.
 For example, everybody was complaining about our workflow.
 I knew of a work OS that a friend at another company used and liked.
 I told a coworker about it, but was afraid to approach my boss.
 Finally, my coworker did and the boss loved it.
 Luckily, she’s a good friend and gave me credit, but the boss wondered why I didn’t bring it up myself.
 With encouragement, I’m trying to be more assertive.

 This would be a bad answer for an applicant in a startup, where everyone is expected to pitch in everywhere, but it’s fine for a large company or a position where risk-taking or independent decisions are minimized.
+Consider the industry that you work in and your own function - would such a weakness be seen as a strength?

 The bottom line for that strengths and weaknesses portion of your interview: